Mohammad-Rizwan07/LegalCaseExtractor/README.md

-# ⚖️ Legal Case Extractor - For & Against Points
+# ⚖️ AI-Powered Legal Case Extractor - For & Against Points

 A Python-based Streamlit web application to extract and analyze **legal case PDFs**.
 The app summarizes text, extracts metadata, entities, keywords, questions, and generates **For & Against points** from case sections using AI.